-lvenking was formed in October 1997 by two guitarist friends, Aydan (Real Name: Federico Baston) and Jarpen, both sharing a passion for heavy metal music and folklore.
+ormed in October 1997 Elvenking was started by two guitarist friends, Aydan (Real Name: Federico Baston) and Jarpen, both sharing a passion for heavy metal music and folklore.
 The young band faced many issues with its line-up that prevented them from progressing.
 The primary goal of Elvenking was to create a fusion of power metal and folk music.
 After gaining experience through many shows, the band decided to record a promotional album, To Oak Woods Bestowed, in 2000.
 For this recording, the line-up boasted Dag (a.k.a.
 Jarpin; guitars/vocals (harsh)), Damnagoras (Real Name: Davide Moras; vocals/bass), the aformentioned Aydan (guitars/vocals (harsh)) and Stormgald (drums).
 The demo was successful enough to allow Elvenking to sign a contract with German label AFM Records.

 Previously appearing as a session player, Gorlan, a friend of Aydan and Jarpen, then fully joined as a bassist.

 The first full-length album Heathenreel was recorded at New Sin Audio Design by Luigi Stefanini and mixed at FrEDMan Studios by Fredrik Nordstrom.
 The cover artwork was created by Travis Smith and the band logo was designed by J.P.
 Fournier, who also designed covers for Avantasia and Immortal (band).
 The album was released on July 23, 2001 and received praise from metal critics around the world.
 Elvenking then toured around Europe at festivals with better known bands like Blind Guardian, Gamma Ray, Edguy and Virgin Steele.